balder-dev/balder/doc/source/tutorial_guide/02_install_first_web_tests.rst

 Finally, we need to complete one last step.
-As described in `the balderhub-nextcloud documentation <https://hub.balder.dev/projects/nextcloud>`_, we must define a so-called `VDevice mapping <VDevices and method-variations>`_ between the pages and the Nextcloud server device.
+As described in `the balderhub-nextcloud documentation <https://hub.balder.dev/projects/nextcloud>`_, we must define a so-called :ref:`VDevice mapping <VDevices and method-variations>` between the pages and the Nextcloud server device.
 Additionally, we need to override the implementation of ``balderhub.nextcloud.lib.scenario_features.IsNextcloudServer`` (which is required by the vDevice) and specify the correct hostname.
 This will provide the pages with all the necessary information about the Nextcloud server to establish a connection.